Rev. Vernon "Bo" McGuffee II

 Here’s my current version . . .

 I believe in a God who is Love.
 It is this God who calls all things into being, sustains them, and draws them into their future.
 This God has invited humanity into a partnership (aka, “covenant”) to share in the joy of caring for all creation.
 However, an insecure humanity continually chooses self-aggrandizement over humility, self-indulgence over responsibility, and self-preservation over self-negation.
 As a result, it has tragically abandoned the divine destiny that comes with Divine Light in favor of the fate that darkness brings.

 But the story does not end there.

 I believe that in the person of Jesus Christ we see the incarnation of this God who is Love.
 Throughout his ministry, he proclaimed the opportunity to be released of our insecurities and the fate that they bring (aka, the “dominion of sin”) and confidently realign our lives with the Divine will (aka, the “Kingdom of God”).
 He taught us that we do not need to succumb to our fated self-destruction and ensuing death, but can rather reclaim our Divine Destiny and be transformed to become who we were truly meant to be.

-And on the cross, we see the Christ of God, Divine Vessel of Grace, perfectly identify with the fullness of humanity as he speaks forth definitive, divine judgment: “Forgive them, Father, for they know not what they do.”
+And on the cross, we see the Christ of God—the Divine Vessel of Grace—perfectly identify with the fullness of humanity as he speaks forth definitive, divine judgment: “Forgive them, Father, for they know not what they do.”
 And so it is that the Christ of God revealed the fullness of God to the world, assuring it that the God who is Love is not found in just any kind of love, but an other-centered, justice-oriented, and self-giving love.

 Still, the story does not end there.

-Let all those who hear the call to become Christian continue to proclaim: “The light has come into the world, and the darkness has not overcome it.”
+May all those who hear the call to become Christian continue to proclaim with their very lives, “The light has come into the world, and the darkness has not overcome it.”